Summer99D/PowerPoint-Automation/README.md

-you will have the chance to input a single date gitand get these in the powerpoint sildes:
+you will have the chance to input a single date and get these in the powerpoint sildes:

- I. a chart of comparison between the stock prices Vs. S&P500 on that day.
+ I. a chart of comparison between the desired stock price Vs. average stock price.

- II. a sentence mentioning the stock symbol(ticker), the date, and whether it has under or overperformed S&P500 index
+ II. a sentence mentioning the stock symbol(ticker), the date, and whether it has under or overperformed S&P500 average

  III. price of a certain stock across time (weekly, monthly, annualy) and a comparison agasint S&P index